uccser/cs-field-guide/text/en/chapters/data-representation.md

 The key ideas to notice from this are:

 - Decimal has 10 **digits** -- 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
-- A **place** is the place in the number that a digit is, i.e. ones, tens, hundreds, thousands, etc.
+- A **place** is the place in the number that a digit is, i.e. ones, tens, hundreds, thousands, and so on.
+For example, in the number 90328, 3 is in the "hundreds" place, 2 is in the "tens" place, and 9 is in the "ten thousands" place.
-- Numbers are made with a list of digits.
+- Numbers are made with a sequence of digits.
-- The digit on the right is the one that's worth the least.
+- The right-most digit is the one that's worth the least (in the "ones" place).
-- The digit on the left is the one that's worth the most.
+- The left-most digit is the one that's worth the most.
 - Because we have 10 digits, the digit at each place is worth 10 times as much as the one immediately to the right of it.

 All this probably sounds really obvious, but it is worth thinking about consciously, because binary numbers have the same properties.